alphagov/govuk-developer-docs/source/manual/howto-find-hardcoded-markup-govspeak.html.md

 For example if we wanted to see which templates use a class called 'button' you could search in Github.

-However [GovSpeak (our variant of Markdown)](https://govuk-static.herokuapp.com/component-guide/govspeak) includes markup such as buttons that will be in published content.
+However [GovSpeak] (our variant of Markdown) includes markup such as buttons that will be in published content.

 So, with this in mind you'll need to search all published content.

+## Searching the Content Store via Jenkins

+See the Content Team's instruction on the wiki: [Find instances of a keyword on GOV.UK]

 ## Searching the Publishing API

-First make sure you can SSH into our integration environment, you can [follow the Getting Started guide](/manual/get-started.html#6-access-remote-environments)
+First make sure you can SSH into our integration environment, you can follow the [Getting Started] guide.

 Now if everything is setup you can ssh onto the machine with the publishing api using: